Life Insurance

 What’s involved in the life insurance medical exam?

-Typically, the insurer will have you meet with a licensed medical professional in your home, or maybe your office.
-This is often a nurse, rather than a doctor.
-That’s because the procedures you undertake are fairly straightforward in nature.
-Some insurers, such as NobleOak, will pay for the costs incurred in the medical exam or tests.
+Typically, the insurer will have you meet with a licensed medical professional (usually a nurse) in their clinic, or your home, or office.
+Some insurers may pay for the costs incurred in the medical exam or tests.

 You will go through two phases during your exam: